 A will puts the power back in your corner.

-If the task does not fall directly to your spouse, then serious thought needs to go into your choice.
+If the task does not fall directly to your spouse, then serious thought must go into your choice.

 It cannot be based solely on who they get along with, although that is undoubtedly an important factor.

-The person you entrust with your children should also be emotionally and physically capable of taking on this task.
+The person you entrust with your children should also be emotionally and physically capable of doing this task.